Ultimate Morocco Adventure

 Day 2: Casablanca & Tangier

 Begin the day by touring Casablanca’s finest and most essential attraction: the Hassan II Mosque.
 It is the only mosque in Morocco that non-Muslims are allowed inside.
 After lunch, we will head to Tangier on the high-speed train.
-Highlights of the afternoon will be a visit to the northern-most point of Morocco, the spot where the Atlantic and Mediterranean meet, and a short guided walk in the ancient medina.
-Free time this evening, with the option to have dinner together.
+Tangier is the northern-most point of Morocco, the spot where the Atlantic and Mediterranean meet.
+After a short guided walk in the ancient medina, we will enjoy some free time this evening, with the option to have dinner together.

 Day 3: Akchour & Chefchaouen

 You’ve seen the photos of this afternoon’s destination: Morocco’s Blue City, Chefchaouen.
 On the way, we will take a hike to see the gorgeous Akchour Waterfalls, and enjoy a picnic lunch together.
-Free time in Chefchaouen this evening.
+This evening, we will take a walk to a nearby hilltop, where crowds have been gathering to watch the sunset for decades.
+Dinner together on the way back to the hotel.

 Day 4: Chefchaouen